Gold Rush Medicine: Swamp Root, Snake Oil and Other Questionable Potions, Pills and Powders

 Potions, Powders and Pills, Oh My!

 The westward movement in the United States of the mid-1800's was a dangerous adventure.
-Coincidentally, it happened just at the time of early mass marketing of patent medicines.
+Coincidentally, it happened at the same time that early mass marketing of patent medicines was beginning on the east coast.

-Many pioneers, concerned about the challenges they would face on a long difficult journey, eagerly bought "magic" mixtures of snake oil, swamp root or other concoctions, hoping these products would help preserve their health.
+Many pioneers, concerned about the challenges they would face on a long difficult journey, eagerly bought "magic" mixtures or brews with exotic names like snake oil or swamp root, hoping these products would help preserve their health.

-Pioneers were leaving civilized society where they would not have access to a medical doctor, even one of dubious credentials.
-They craved some assurance that they could keep healthy by using various suspicious concoctions.
+Pioneers traveling westward were leaving civilized society where they would have no access to a medical doctor, even one of dubious credentials.
+They craved some magical assurance that they could keep healthy by using various suspicious concoctions.

 Certain medicines that claimed to be a remedy for anything from dandruff to cancer, and sometimes both, became very popular.